jordansafer/volition/README.md

 ```
 npm run build   # or just:  bash dist.sh
 ```
-This script creates a **dist/** directory without the Git repo and makes `gpt-focus-blocker-dist.zip`, ready for upload.
+This script creates a **dist/** directory without the Git repo and makes `volition-dist.zip`, ready for upload.

 ---